MorphStore/LCTL/doc/guide.md

 </p>

 ## The LCTL Language Implementation <a name="TheLanguageImplementation"></a>

 In this section, we will understand the grammar of the used LCTL language, understand the project structure for already implemented algorithms and understand the implementation of the example format for Static Pitpacking.

-### The Language Grammar
+### The Language Grammar and Runtime Connection <a name="TheLanguageGrammarAndRuntimeConnection"></a>

 All templates to specify an algorithm (Collate, Calculation and Processing templates) have to be defined.
 You can find the Collate concept templates in ```LCTL/collate```.
-One of the two files is named ```Concepts.h```.
+One of the two files is named ```LCTL/collate/Concepts.h```.
 It contains all Collate concepts as template structs.
 And example is the Recursion struct

 ```cpp
 template<